Disclosure: This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #BigLotsHoliday #CollectiveBias

 I know.
 I know.
 Halloween has just come and gone and Thanksgiving hasn’t happened yet.
 But I’d be lying if I said I wasn’t excited about Christmas.
 This is the one holiday each year for which I always make a big deal about decorating.

-This year, I started with a beautiful tablescape with items I found at Big Lots, and I want to help you do the same.
+This year, I started with a beautiful tablescape with items I saw at joker123 casino and found at the Big Lots, and I want to help you do the same.
 The holidays are just around the corner and Big Lots has everything you need to get your home ready.

 1. Pick your color palette